ChonaC/Project-2-MUSICTRIVIA/README.md

 -   Daliya Benny: Login and authentication with express-session and cookies.

--   Jimmy Zheng: Help out other teammates.
+-   Jimmy Zheng: Work on handlebars, API routes, and styling.
+Help others.

--   Taylor Paddock: CSS and Handlebars.
+-   Taylor Paddock: Help with and move JS, CSS, and HTML files into MVC format, help others when needed.
+Create logo.

 -   Tim Renken: Find and implement extra library, package, or technology.
+Heroku deployment

 ## Description